karlandoh/crypto-trade-algorithm-ARBY/README.md

 * ARBY operated best when there was an equal distribution of BTC amongst each exchange.
     * arbySOUL would analyze the price required to redistribute balances.
 A simple expense could be paid in order to distribute the balances evenly and optimize revenue growth.

 * Each trade created a txt file with each step logged and timestamped.
 An additional txt file was created to log ALL trades of that day, and each day had it’s own folder.
+This was done via bash scripts.
     * This was to help troubleshoot issues and optimize profitable trades.
     * The state of each trade is saved on an excel sheet, to allow multiple trades to occur at once.
 Active trades are skipped by arbyMONITOR.

+* A snapshot of each balance on all the exchanges occurs every 30 minutes via arbySOUL and combined to give a “master balance” which would increase over time.
+This master balance was then used for regression analysis with data software.

 ![App Screenshot](https://raw.githubusercontent.com/karlandoh/ARBY/master/arbyS%20copy%202.jpg)